vvzen/parse-exr-header/README.md

 `yapf==0.30.0`

 # Support

+## Python version
 This repo now supports both Python2.7 and also Python3.8.
 Thanks to [jonaskluger](https://github.com/jonaskluger) for providing python3 support.

+## Multipart files
+Support for multipart files is on its way but it will need a bit of work since the original design of this hobby project was a bit naive.
+A PR is currently pending.

 # Install
 This script is not packaged in any fancy way.
 Just grab the `parse_metadata.py` and put it wherever you want.